Anthony McGregor

 Anthony McGregor (born 5 July 1972) is a former Australian rules footballer who played with Fitzroy in the Australian Football League (AFL).

-A utility from Prahran, McGregor was selected by Fitzroy with pick 28 in the 1993 Mid-Season Draft.
-McGregor played 41 senior games, from 1993 to 1996.
+A utility from Victorian Football Association club Prahran, McGregor was selected by Fitzroy with pick 28 in the 1993 Mid-Season Draft.
+McGregor played 41 senior games from 1993 to 1996, Fitzroy's final season in the AFL.
 He received five Brownlow Medal votes in 1994, which was the equal third most by a Fitzroy player at the count.